Christian Vital: Raptors 905 (2022)

 Vital joined the Toronto Raptors for the 2022 NBA Summer League.
 He did not make the final roster but was added to their G League affiliate, Raptors 905.

-Salt Lake City Stars (2022–present)
+Salt Lake City Stars (2022–2023)

 On December 15, 2022, Vital was traded to the Salt Lake City Stars.

+Brampton Honey Badgers (2023)

+On April 1, 2023, Vital signed with Hapoel Haifa of the Israeli Basketball Premier League, but didn't play for them.
+On May 10, he signed with the Brampton Honey Badgers of the Canadian Elite Basketball League.

+Legia Warszawa (2023–2024)

+On July 20, 2023, Vital signed with Legia Warszawa of the Polish Basketball League.

+Henan Golden Elephants (2024)

+On June 6, 2024, Vital joined the Henan Golden Elephants of the National Basketball League.

+Derthona Basket (2024–present)

+On June 22, 2024, he signed with Derthona Basket of the Italian Lega Basket Serie A (LBA).